 The way in which you interact with Dwolla’s authorization server will remain unchanged.
-OAuth user account access tokens that are currently issued to applications leveraging v1 can be used to call various v2 endpoints.
+OAuth user account access tokens that are currently issued to applications leveraging v1 can be used to call various Access API endpoints.

 For endpoints that require an OAuth access token, it should be included in the Authorization HTTP header like so: